What’s the Difference Between Wasps and Bees?

 As mentioned earlier at the beginning of this article, bees and wasps benefit our ecosystem, and their contribution to the ecosystem is another distinct difference between them.

-Bees are excellent pollinators and contribute largely to the production of crops and the success of our gardens.
-Their fuzzy, pollen-attracting hairs make bees efficient at collecting pollens.
+Bees are excellent pollinators and contribute largely to crop production and garden success.
+Their fuzzy, pollen-attracting hairs make them efficient at collecting pollen.

-On the other hand, wasp are great workhorses for managing pest that feeds on our crops and gardens.
-Here, they play a vital part in the food chain and prey on many insect pests that destroy crops.
+On the other hand, wasps are great workhorses for managing pests that feed on our crops and gardens.
+They play a vital part in the food chain and prey on many insect pests that destroy crops.

-More so, some of the products from bees are honey, wax, bee venom, and royal jelly.
+Some of the products of bees are honey, wax, bee venom, and royal jelly.
 Each of these products is beneficial.

 For example, honey is a common food, wax is often used for candles, bee venom has anti-inflammatory properties, and royal jelly is a health supplement.